asyakap/giphy-api/README.md

-# Age Calculator
+# GIPHY API

 ##### By _Asia Kaplanyan_

 #### _Description_

-_A web application that returns user's age on different planets._
+_A web application that returns GIPHY by user's search._

 ## Technologies Used

 * JavaScript
 * HTML / CSS
 * Webpack
+* API

 ## Setup/Installation Requirements